ThomasAuriel/HTML-Handbook/README.md

 This second tools need only a Firefox browser (or the Tiddly Desktop software).
 I could make this notebook compatible with more browsers.
 Using only Firefox as renderer software makes this tool cross-platform and portable.

 ** HOW TO USE **

 First thing first, an example is provided.
+You do not need server to run it.
+Open it directly in firefox or Tiddy Desktop Software.

 Notebooks are divided in several parts: